 How To Improve Your Website’s Core Web Vitals

 Are you confused with Google’s technical terminology?
 You’re not alone.
-LCP, FID, and CLS sounds confusing but we can gain clarity if we break them down to understand what goes into each measurement.
+LCP, FID, and CLS sound confusing but we can gain clarity if we break them down to understand what goes into each measurement.
 By taking time to understand Core Web Vitals, your website will rank higher in search results.

 Large Contentful Paint (LCP)

 According to Google, a website must load all essential content of each webpage within 2.5 seconds.
 The predecessor of LCP was First Contentful Paint (FCP), which measured the time it took for a website to load the first content feature on a webpage.

 It has since been replaced by LCP which helps Google determine the time taken to load the most relevant features of a webpage.
 It calculates the time taken from clicking a web link to seeing most of its contents.

 - Incorporate Lazy Loading – Set up lazy loading which defers loading images until they are supposed to appear on the screen.